uhasker/getting-things-done-in-next-js/src/chapter1/12-writing-decent-code.md

 Consider a function that takes an array of tasks and returns an array of generated notifications to be shown to the user.

 The notifications are generated for urgent tasks (i.e. tasks where the deadline is in the next two days).
-Additionally, generate a notification with the number of uncompleted tasks.
+Additionally, we generate a notification with the number of uncompleted tasks.

 You might write the function like this: